Face/Off: Plot

-The raid turns into a bloodbath and many FBI agents and several members of Troy's gang, including Pollux, are killed, while Archer, Sasha, and Adam are able to escape.
-Archer's supervisor, Director Victor Lazarro, blames Troy-as-Archer for the numerous slayings.
-Troy-as-Archer, furious over Pollux's death, kills Lazarro and makes it look like a heart attack.
-Troy-as-Archer is promoted to acting director.
-Archer-as-Troy finds safety for Sasha and Adam.
-Then he approaches Eve and convinces her to test Troy-as-Archer's blood to prove his identity.
-After testing the blood and being convinced of her husband's identity, Eve tells Archer that Troy will be vulnerable at Lazarro's funeral.
+The raid turns into a bloodbath and many FBI agents and several members of Troy's gang, including Dietrich and Pollux, are killed.
+Archer, Sasha, and Adam all manage to escape.
+In the aftermath of the raid, Archer's supervisor, Director Victor Lazarro, angrily lambasts Troy-as-Archer for the unnecessary bloodshed he caused.
+Troy, still furious over Pollux's death, murders Lazarro and is subsequently promoted to acting director in his place.
+Meanwhile, after taking Sasha and Adam to a safe location, Archer-as-Troy approaches Eve and convinces her to test Troy-as-Archer's blood to confirm his identity.
+After testing the blood and being convinced that the man wearing her husband's face is in fact an imposter, Eve tells Archer that Troy will be vulnerable at Lazarro's funeral.

-At the ceremony, Archer-as-Troy finds that Troy-as-Archer has anticipated his actions and taken Eve hostage.
+At the ceremony, Troy has taken Eve hostage.
 Sasha arrives, and a gunfight ensues; Sasha manages to save Eve after taking a bullet.
-Archer-as-Troy promises a dying Sasha that he will take care of Adam and raise him away from criminal life.
-In a fight between the rivals outside, Jamie shoots and injures Archer-as-Troy.
-Troy-as-Archer flees the church with Archer-as-Troy pursuing him.
-Troy-as-Archer briefly takes Jamie hostage, but she escapes by stabbing him with the butterfly knife that Troy-as-Archer had given her for self-defense.
-Troy-as-Archer reaches the docks and commandeers a speedboat, and Archer-as-Troy follows and commandeers one of his own.
+Archer promises a dying Sasha that he will take care of Adam and raise him away from criminal life.
+Troy briefly takes Jamie hostage, but she escapes by stabbing him with the butterfly knife that he lent her earlier for self-defense.

-A chase ensues, that ends when Archer-as-Troy forces Troy-as-Archer to the shore by collision.
-With the boats grounded, Archer-as-Troy bests Troy-as-Archer in a melee fight.
-Troy-as-Archer attempts to mutilate his (Archer's) face to taunt and distract Archer-as-Troy, but Archer-as-Troy instead gains the upper hand and kills Troy-as-Archer by impaling him with a spear gun, avenging the deaths of Michael and all of Troy's other victims.
-Backup agents arrive and address Archer-as-Troy as Archer, having been convinced by Eve of Archer's true identity.
+Troy is forced to escape and reaches the docks, where he commandeers a speedboat while Archer commandeers another one to pursuit.
+The chase ends when Archer forces Troy to the shore in a collision.
+With their boats grounded, the two proceed to fight to the death.
+Archer manages to corner Troy at gunpoint with a speargun, while Troy tries to disfigure Archer's face as a last attempt to defeat him.
+Archer kicks Troy in the testicles, causing him to lose his grip on the gun and allowing Archer to finally kill him.

+Backup agents arrive and address Archer by his name, having been convinced by Eve of Archer's true identity.
 After the face transplant surgery is reversed, Archer returns home, where he adopts Adam into his family, keeping his promise to Sasha.